Panel Replacement

 Panel Replacement vs. Service Change

-A service change replaces everything from the utility connection down to the panel.
-New service entrance conductors, new meter base, new panel.
+A panel replacement swaps the distribution equipment while the wires from the street, the meter, and your amperage stay in place.
+A service change goes further, replacing the service entrance conductors, meter base, and panel, and it can increase your amperage.
 It's a bigger project with a longer timeline because it involves utility coordination for the disconnect and reconnect.

-Which one you need depends on two things: whether your home needs more power than it's currently set up to receive, and whether the existing service entrance equipment is still in good working condition.
-If your home's electrical demand fits within your current amperage and the wiring and meter base are sound, a panel replacement handles it.
-If you're adding something that needs more power than the current setup can deliver, or the equipment feeding the panel has deteriorated, that's a service change.
+Which one you need comes down to two things: whether your home needs more power than it's set up to receive, and whether the existing service entrance equipment is still sound.
+If your demand fits your current amperage and the meter base and wiring are in good shape, a panel replacement handles it; if not, it's a service change.
+We determine which applies during the on-site evaluation.
+The service change page lays out the full side-by-side comparison and what each project involves.

 The Process